ThaisLuca/boostsrl-python-package/README.md

 > **BoostSRL** (Boosting for Statistical Relational Learning) is a gradient-boosting based approach to learning statistical relational models.
 > Sriraam Natarajan, Tushar Khot, Kristian Kersting and Jude Shavlik, Boosted Statistical Relational Learners: From Benchmarks to Data-Driven Medicine.
 SpringerBriefs in Computer Science, ISBN: 978-3-319-13643-1, 2015

 *boostsrl* is a Python package with wrappers for creating background knowledge and performing learning and inference.
+This modification allow to learn parameters and perform refinement on given trees.
+Need to run with a small modification of the BoostSRL from this [repository](https://github.com/rodrigoazs/BoostSRL).

 ## Getting Started